Updated on July 29th, 2020

 Hunter Valley, New South Wales & Margaret River, South Australia

-Because Australia makes good wine & I am always keen to sample it (but I must point out I am no expert, I like learning & I definitely like drinking!)
+Because Australia makes good wine & I am always keen to sample it (but I must point out I am no expert, I like learning & I definitely like drinking!).
+If you are interested in wine tasting around the world then why not check out my experiences in Mendoza, Argentina & Queenstown in New Zealand.

 What do you need to know?